Mangano, wife, guilty of corruption charges

 Keating also contended other county employees who were close to Singh made sure he got the contract after Sandy, not the county executive.

-Edward Mangano, 56, has been standing trial on seven felony offenses, charges of federal program bribery, honest services wire fraud, extortion and conspiracy.
+Edward Mangano, 56, stood trial on seven felony offenses, charges of federal program bribery, honest services wire fraud, extortion and conspiracy.

-Linda Mangano, who turned 56 on Thursday, has been on trial for five felonies, charges of making false statements to the FBI, obstruction of justice and conspiracy to obstruct justice.
+Linda Mangano, who turned 56 on Thursday, stood trial for five felonies, charges of making false statements to the FBI, obstruction of justice and conspiracy to obstruct justice.

-Prosecutors say the couple conspired to cover up Singh’s bribes once the FBI began investigating.
+Prosecutors said the couple conspired to cover up Singh’s bribes once the FBI began investigating.

 The government official also told jurors Singh spent more than $67,000, and the Manganos spent less than $7,000, while traveling together on five vacations that included destinations in Florida and the Caribbean.